Gassepouille/room-editor/README.md

 TODO
 - wall tool
 - Check scene when using the wall tool to only pick on floor
-- add tweens in wall movement (if tween available)
-- wall angles ?
+- wall angles ? (connect wall that join att the same point)

 assets are from :
 https://icons8.com/